Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates: Numerical Experiments

-To compare our prediction results to, we also compute the minimizer of $Q$ under the restrictions \begin{itemize} \item[(i)] $\omega_1=\omega_2=\ldots=\omega_p$, \item[(ii)] $\omega_j=0$ for all covariates with no influence on the response. \end{itemize} Thus under restriction (ii), which we also call `oracle', we determine the minimizing weights only for the relevant covariates, whereas restriction (i) leads to a single minimizing weight and can be interpreted as determination of a suitable overall/global bandwidth.
+For further comparison of our prediction results, we also compute the minimizer of $Q$ under the restrictions \begin{itemize} \item[(i)] $\omega_1=\omega_2=\ldots=\omega_p$, \item[(ii)] $\omega_j=0$ for all covariates with no influence on the response. \end{itemize} Thus under restriction (ii), which we also call `oracle', we determine the minimizing weights only for the relevant covariates, whereas restriction (i) leads to a single minimizing weight and can be interpreted as determination of a suitable overall/global bandwidth.
 Note, however, (ii) is only doable in simulations where the truth is known, and no option in practice.
-In Figure \ref{fig:Remse} the squared estimation error of $\hat f$ is shown, where we display the average over 100 (minimal case) and 10000 (sparse case) $\bx$-values, respectively.
-In scenario (CatR) with $p=2$, we only use the 4 possible $\bx$-values.
-In all other scenarios, the $\bx$-values are generated randomly in the same way as the covariates in the respective scenario.
+In Figure \ref{fig:Remse} the squared estimation error of $\hat f$ is shown, where we display the average over 100 (minimal case) and 10000 (sparse case) $\bx$-values, respectively, and again compare our results to those of a random forest and the method of \cite{FuchsGertheissTutz2015}.
+The $\bx$-values are generated randomly in the same way as the covariates.
 In each of the $500$ replications, new $\bx$-values are generated.
 The explicit formula to calculate the squared estimation error for each replication is

 where $N$ is the number of $\bx$-values, $f$ is the true regression function used to generate the data, $\bx_1,\ldots,\bx_{N}$ are the $x$-values (generated at random) and $\text{range}(f)=\max_{l}f(\bx_l)-\min_lf(\bx_l)$.
-In all cases the results for our procedure are comparable to those under restriction (ii) and better than those under restriction (i), as expected.
+The results for our procedure are comparable to those under restriction (ii) and better than those under restriction (i), as expected.
+The competing methods get worse prediction results.
+Especially compared to the random forest our method is superior.
 To get an insight in the influence of the $\bx$-values on the estimation error we ran the simulations also with $\bx$-values that are the same for each replication.
 The results are almost identical to those with varying $\bx$-values shown in Figure \ref{fig:Remse}.
 Only the variance of the estimation errors is slightly larger with varying $\bx$-values (as could be expected).

 Another possible way to asses the performance of our procedure would be to look at the (test set) prediction error $Y-\hat f(\bx)=\varepsilon+f(\bx)-\hat f(\bx)$ instead of the estimation error as described above.
 The results would be similar since the errors $\varepsilon$ are independent of the predictors and thus the mean squared prediction error and the mean squared estimation error only differ in the variance of $\varepsilon$.